CFSS-MACSS/course-site/content/homework/machine-learning/index.md

 [^rmse]: View the [documentation for `yardstick`](https://yardstick.tidymodels.org/reference/index.html#section-regression-metrics) to find the appropriate function for RMSE.
 [^norc]: Conducted by NORC at the University of Chicago.
 [^ridge]: `logistic_reg(penalty = .01, mixture = 0)`

+# Acknowledgments

+* This page has been developed starting from Sabrina Nardin and Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.